eminnett/foreign-exchange-explorer/README.md

 ## License

-Chart.js is available under the [MIT license](http://opensource.org/licenses/MIT).
+This project is available under the [MIT license](http://opensource.org/licenses/MIT).